CARV-ICS-FORTH/knot/docs/index.rst

 Karvdash provides:

-* H web-based graphical frontend - a `dashboard` to:
+* A web-based graphical frontend - a `dashboard` to:

   * Manage services or applications that run in Kubernetes.
   * Manage container images stored in a private Docker registry.